Show HN: TRUST – Coding Rust like it's 1989

 TLDR

-• TRUST is an experimental retro TUI IDE for Rust that replicates classic blue-screen DOS development environments, wrapping Cargo commands in a keyboard-driven interface.
+• TRUST is an experimental retro TUI IDE for Rust that mimics classic blue-screen DOS environments like Turbo Pascal, wrapping Cargo commands in a keyboard-driven interface.

 Key Takeaways

-• Project pane filters to .rs, .toml, .lock files; skips .git, target, and common build dirs automatically.
+• Project pane shows .rs, .toml, and .lock files; skips .git, target, and common build dirs automatically.

-• Compiler output captured in a resizable bottom pane; pane dividers are drag-resizable.
+• Compiler output is captured in a resizable bottom pane; panes and dividers are mouse-resizable.

 Hacker News Comment Review